archive for the Gaming category

 Natural Selection

-Gaming, 16th March
+Gaming Wednesday 16th March 2005

 I finally got to have a game of the super-new version of Natural Selection last night.
 I haven’t gamed online for ages.
 With my non-student working lifestyle it’s often hard to find the time.
 There have been some nice improvements and it is looking more polished than ever.
 It is probably the most professionally done mod I’ve played in a while.
 You completely forget that you’re playing a community-built free add-on for a game seven years old.
 Cracking stuff.